 The old Tappan Zee Bridge ( over the Hudson River) in front of the massive construction of the new twin cable - stayed Tappan Zee Bridge.
 That construction site looks like a Rube Goldberg , I had to stop...
 I couldn't resist all those juicy lines.

-For my required presentation of practice, I created Little Fish; an interactive puppet show showcasing the effects nitrogen pollution has on aquatic like.
+For my required MFA-IA Presentation of Practice at Goddard College, I created Little Fish; an interactive puppet show showcasing the effects nitrogen pollution has on aquatic life.
 The story is centered around Millers Pond, a community pond in Smithtown, NY.

 Millers Pond’s “Lady of the Lake” attends to the fish living in the pond suffering from Nitrogen’s infiltration.
 How will this be solved?
 Will Nitrogen have to go on a diet?
-This is what the audience had to find out.
-The performance concluded with a procession around Millers Pond.
+This is what the audience has to find out.
+The show concludes with a procession around Millers Pond.

 Happy to featured in Urban Sketching Handbook: Reportage and Documentary Drawing: Tips and Techniques for Drawing on Location by Veronica Lawlor.